f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 As you can see we've defined three applications, ``App1``, ``App2`` and ``AppN``.
 Inside each ``Application`` container we will populate more objects that define the specific configuration for an Application Service.
-Adding new applications is a simple as adding a new object with a ``Application`` class.
+Adding new applications is as simple as adding a new object with a ``Application`` class.
 This pattern can be repeated for as many applications as required.

 ..
 NOTE:: The available attributes for the ``Application`` class are documented in the